 Accidents happen every day.
 As they are unpredictable, it's best to be prepared for any possibility.
 This is where accident insurance comes into play.
 A serious accident could affect your ability to work again.
 Fortunately, with this insurance, the sum insured can be as much as $250,000.

 It may also be wise to get accident insurance for your children.
 It can help pay the bills if your child has a serious accident and you need to leave your job to take care of them.

 5. Life insurance for your kids

-Children’s life insurance policies are typically inexpensive, costing less the younger a child is.
+Children's life insurance policies are generally not expensive.
+The younger the child, the lower the premium.
 They can provide significant base coverage ($250,000, for example).
-It may also provide the opportunity to buy additional insurance in the future, regardless of their future health or lifestyle.
+They can also be used to purchase additional insurance at a later date, regardless of the insured's health or lifestyle.

 This article is meant to provide general information only.
 Sun Life Assurance Company of Canada does not provide legal, accounting, taxation, or other professional advice.
 Please seek advice from a qualified professional, including a thorough examination of your specific legal, accounting and tax situation.